privacytools/privacytools.io/README.md

 1. Run `npm install` to install the required Node dependencies.
 1. Use `npm run build` to build the website.
 The output can be found in the `_site` directory.
 1. Use `npm run serve` for a live preview of the website.
-1. Use `npm run html-beautify` to format the HTML source code.
+1. Use `npm run format:html` to format the HTML source code.

 # Support privacytools.io